 Once they returned to Ulster, the king and his men killed Naoise and all of his men.
-Afterwards, they took Deirdre captive, and lived with King Conor MacNeasea for one year.
+Afterward, they took Deirdre captive and lived with King Conor MacNeasea for one year.

 A year later, the king took Deirdre to meet his militant who had killed her husband.
 Deirdre was overstruck with grief as she stood between the two men that she hated the most.